jhconning/eco701micro/README.md

 **Jonathan Conning**
 Hunter College, City University of New York

+The jupyter notebooks and other materials hosted here are for the above listed economics course.
+These materials are hosted both at the [eco701micro](https://github.com/jhconning/eco701micro) github repository and at the [701micro](https://notebooks.azure.com/jhconning/libraries/701micro) Microsoft Azure notebooks library.
+You should be able to run the notebooks interactively at the latter library, as described below.

-The notebooks in this library can be freely used and reproduced.
+The content can be freely used and reproduced.
 See the copyright and license notice below.

 #### Getting started